-The goals listed below were developed in collaboration with the Downtown Stakeholder Committee to guide development and organization of the Downtown Area Plan.
+The goals listed below were developed in collaboration with the Downtown Stakeholder Committee to quide development and organization of the Downtown Area Plan.

-Attract people of all walks of life including families, aging adults, young professionals, visitors, students, faculty, and staff with a greater diversity of shops, restaurants, housing, and employment options.
+Attract people of all ages and walks of life including families, aging adults, young professionals, visitors, students, faculty, and staff with a greater diversity of shops, restaurants, housing, and employment options.

-Provide an inclusive, welcoming, and safe heart of the community for people of all ages, incomes, abilities, religious beliefs, and cultures.
+Provide an inclusive, welcoming, safe heart of the community place for people of all ages, incomes, abilities, religious beliefs, and cultures.